tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 #### Response Parameters

-The response is an [Inline Hook Object](#inline-hook-object) representing the registered inline hook that matches the `id` you specified.
+The response is an [Inline Hook object](#inline-hook-object) representing the registered inline hook that matches the `id` you specified.

 ##### Request Example
 {:.api .api-request .api-request-example}